TheAnshul756/CSES-Solutions/CONTRIBUTING.md

 * **Name your code file with your username.
 For ex: TheAnshul756.cpp**
 * Proper naming of variables and functions is must throughout the code.

+### Editorial of Problems:-

+* Create a markdown file for editorial.
+* Try to write a clear and consice solution.
+* Write proper Proof and Justificatioion if required.
+* Place your editorial in right directory.
+* **Name your editorial file with your username.
+For ex: TheAnshul756.md**
+* Add link to your implimentation if required.
+* You can also add more to an existing editorial.

 ### How to Contribute?

 - Fork this Repo.